Trading rule number 3: always have a backup plan

-When we trade, we must stack the deck in our favour and the technical aspects are often overlooked.
-Of course, we will always be at the mercy of the stop of Euronext quotes that we knew on the CAC 40 a few years ago, an internal problem to the broker … leaving us completely powerless, but we must minimize as much as possible the technical risks which we can control, often with simple and inexpensive techniques.
+When we trade, we must give ourselves the best chance possible and the technical aspects are often overlooked.
+Of course, we will always be at the mercy of financial market quotes completely stopping, an internal problem for the broker ... but that leaves traders completely powerless.
+We must minimize the technical risks which we can control as much as possible, often with simple and inexpensive techniques.

-Rule number 3 therefore consists of checking every morning if your trading system is operational and if backup solutions are handy.
-These rules were established following the loss of several thousands of euros … Night trading on N225m Futures, I was strongly positioned.
-My adsl connection failed me.
-I relaunched the internet box twice, rebooted the computer, nothing.
-Then I decided to call customer service.
-I did not know the broker's number off by heart … time to find the mobile phone, recharge it... long minutes had passed … Now, I can contact my broker, change the computer in less than 10 seconds if there is a problem.
+Rule number 3 is therefore to check, each morning, if your trading system is operational and if back-up alternatives are at hand.
+These rules have been established as a result of several thousands euros worth of losses.
+I was night trading on N225m Futures, and I was heavily positioned.
+I lost my ADSL connection, I rebooted the internet box twice, I rebooted the computer, nothing, then I decided to call customer services, I had not stored the broker's number... by the time I had found my mobile phone, recharged it... long minutes had elapsed...
+Now, I can contact my broker or change my computer in less than 10 seconds if I have a problem.

-What are the main technical risks for a trader?
+What are the key technical risks for a trader?

-The main risks for an active trader are hardware problems on his computer, a technical bug in a software, power failure and / or loss of connection.
-In the next 10 years, statistically you will encounter all of these problems as you trade.
-Do you have a tailored solution for each problem?
+The main risks for an active trader are computer hardware problems, technical software bugs, a power cut and / or losing internet connection.
+Statistically, over the next 10 years, you will experience all these problems when trading, do you have a solution for every eventuality?

 How to minimize these risks when trading?

-Your computer can break down at any time; you always need a quick backup solution.
-For example, I always have a laptop handy which is on standby mode on my broker's login page.
-If my main computer has a problem, I can reconnect with my broker in less than 5 seconds.
-Everything is planned, coming out of standby mode takes two seconds, and the login and password are already entered in advance.
+Computer failure can happen at any time, you always need an alternative which is rapid to implement.
+For example, I always have a spare laptop on hand which is put on standby on my broker's sign in page.
+If I have a problem on my main computer, I can be reconnected with my broker in under 5 seconds.
+Everything is predicted, coming out of standby takes two seconds, my login and password have already been entered in advance.

-For the technical bug in the software, this solution is also extremely efficient.
-Increasing numbers of brokers are offering web interfaces to place orders, and you must also think of having several web browsers installed on your computers.
-In case of problems with Firefox, you can switch to Chrome or Internet Explorer.
-If you are surfing and trading at the same time, it is best to set aside a browser specifically for the trading interface.
-A bug on a site you are consulting with your browser will have no effect (slowing down, freezing …) on your trading interface.
+This solution is also extremely effective for a technical software bug.
+More and more brokers offer web interfaces for placing orders, you should also consider having several Web browsers installed on your computers.
+If you have problems with Firefox, you can switch to Chrome or Internet Explorer.
+If you surf the internet and trade at the same time, it is better to devote one browser exclusively to the trading interface.
+A bug on a site that you view with your browser will not impact (slowdown, freeze, etc.) on your trading interface.

-For power failure, the ideal solution is a battery.
-For a few dozen euros, you can have your computer, your screen AND your internet box (otherwise it is useless) connected to the backup battery.
-The one I have lasts for 15 minutes in the event of power failure, which gives you the time to place your forgotten stop (make sure your broker stores your stop on his servers and not on yours (sic)), or to close a position for security reasons etc.
+The ideal solution for a power cut is a spare battery.
+For a handful of euros, you can have your computer, your screen and your internet box (otherwise there is no point) connected to the spare battery.
+The one that I have lasts for 15 minutes in the event of a power cut, the time it takes to place a stop (check that your broker stores your stop on its servers and not on yours (sic)), or close a position safely, etc.

-For loss of adsl/cable connection, you must always have a mobile phone handy (fully charged battery, I had a bad experience with an iphone at1% charge in an emergency …).
-All brokers now offer an interface for your smartphone, so you can then track your positions without panicking.
+For the loss ADSL / Cable connections, you should always have a mobile phone on hand (battery charged, I had a bad experience with an iphone only 1% charged in an emergency situation).
+All brokers now offer an interface for your smartphone, you can then follow your positions without panicking.

-To enhance security, I urge you to have two subscriptions to two different networks if you live as a couple: if your operator has a problem, or if you are in an area where you do not pick up signals (there are still many areas in France where there is no gprs or Edge signal…), take your companion’s phone.
-Of course, you must install it on the smartphone interface of your broker not to lose time.
+To strengthen security, if you are part of a couple, I urge you to have two subscriptions on two different networks: if your operator has a problem or if you are in an area with poor reception (there is still a lot of France where we run on GPRS or EDGE), use your partner's phone.
+Of course, you have to install your broker's interface on their smartphone so that you do not waste time.

-I urge you to conduct speed tests on the different web browsers; some are less responsive than others for placing of orders with brokers.
+I strongly urge you to do speed tests with different Web browsers, some are less responsive than others for placing orders, according to brokers.

-In addition, you can optimize your adsl connection by changing the DNS in your browsers; it is very effective, especially for scalpers.
-Conduct a DNS test and choose the most responsive DNS.
-It takes less than a minute to configure your browser on a new DNS.
+In addition, you can optimise your ADSL connection by changing your browsers' DNS (domain name server), this is very effective, particularly for scalpers.
+Test the DNS and select the most responsive.
+It takes less than a minute to set your browser to a new DNS.

-It is better to go through Google's DNS than the DNS of all the access service providers of the area.
-You can earn up to + 40% of speed and packet losses are divided by 2.
-This can make all the difference to a scalper...
-Of course, this test is to be conducted every time you move to find the most effective DNS and have the fastest possible connection to place your orders.
+..it is better to use Google's DNS than that of any other internet access provider in the area.
+You can increase speeds by up to 40% and packet losses are halved.
+This can change everything for a scalper...
+Of course, you need to do this test each time you change location to find the most effective DNS and so have the fastest possible connection to place your orders.